 Q: How do I load these patches into Omnisphere?

-A: Please read the installation guide, located in the zip file you downloaded or click: HERE
+A: Please read the installation guide that came included in the zip file with the patches you downloaded.

 Q: Why am I not seeing these patches in Omnisphere?